 Undoubtedly, there is an overwhelming demand for information about Islam, and this timely book attempts to offer a comprehensive, authentic understanding of this fastest-growing religion: the Straight Path.

-Islam; A Total Beginner’s Guide has succinct, accessible, authentic, sensitive and clear information on the topics that range from general to more speciﬁc issues e.g. what is the status of women in Islam?
-Are women seen as second class citizens in Islam?
+Islam; A Total Beginner’s Guide has succinct, accessible, authentic, sensitive, and clear information on topics that range from general to more speciﬁc issues e.g. what is the status of women in Islam?
+Are women seen as second-class citizens in Islam?
 Who is superior – man or woman?
 What is Jihad?
-What does Islam say about abortion, mercy-killings or euthanasia, interreligious marriages, suicide, man’s treatment towards his wife, polygyny, divorce, dress, veil, the rights of parents, privacy in homes, clothing and ornaments, the wisdom of banning gold and silk for men, perfumes, unisex fashions, the alleged cruelty towards animals and so much more.
+What does Islam say about abortion, mercy killings or euthanasia, interreligious marriages, suicide, man’s treatment towards his wife, polygyny, divorce, dress, veil, the rights of parents, privacy in homes, clothing, and ornaments, the wisdom of banning gold and silk for men, perfumes, unisex fashions, the alleged cruelty towards animals and so much more?

 “Islam is built on five Pillars.
 Allah’s Messenger (Peace and Blessings of Allah be upon him) said,: Testifying that there is no god but Allah and that Muhammad (Peace and Blessings of Allah be upon him) is the Messenger of Allah, establishing the [obligatory] Prayers, giving the Zakat, [the Purifying Dues], making the Pilgrimage to the house, and Fasting in Ramadan.” [al-Bukhari and Muslim] The word ‘pillar’ does not appear in the Arabic text of this Hadith, but has been supplied for clarity of meaning.